parabirb/wrongthink/README.md

 no warranty is provided with this software and you waive all liability blah blah blah do whatever you want with this software idgaf

 ## WOKE!!!
-no political pandering will ever take place on the site or in the repo. wrongthink will always be wrongthink and nothing more.
+no political pandering will ever take place on the site or in the repo. wrongthink will always be wrongthink and nothing more. i might put some memes on the page from time to time though.